 Ms. Havel is a member of the Million-Dollar and Multi-Million Dollar Advocates Forum.
 She has an impressive list of verdicts and settlements and is known for her tenacity and perseverance in litigating cases on behalf of clients.

-Linda resides in Fishers, Indiana, with her husband Russ and son Louis.
-She is an avid long distance runner, golfer and cyclist and enjoys spending time with her family and their two dogs, Earl and Copper.
+Linda resides in Fishers, Indiana with her family and two dogs, Bean and Syd.
+She is an avid long distance runner, golfer and cyclist.